Support

 Groups

-We will be launching our first bereavement peer support groups in March 2025.
+We are launching our first bereavement peer support groups in April 2025.
 These groups will be free to attend for anyone who is going through a bereavement of a loved one who was a gay, bi, or queer (GBQ) man and passed away from suicide or a drug-related death.

 We are currently looking for bereavement specialist therapists and volunteers that are interested in helping out running these sessions.
 If this is you, please get in contact on the email address below.
 Similarly, if you are interested in attending sessions once they are launched in March, please get in contact.